ddle/qemu_pxa270/arm/readme.txt

 These are the modified sources from recent qemu (at the time I am using: Mar-2013).
-I should have doing a "diff" instead but whatever...( I am new to git ).
+I should have done a "diff" instead but whatever...( I am new to git ).
 Also I put the archive of this qemu version in the qemu_archive folder since there are lot of developments recently on qemu.

+BUILD QEMU
 ----------------------------------

 To build this under Windows (a binary is provided in case you give up)